satheesh1997/simple-cdn/README.md

 # simple-http-server

-This run http-server inside a docker container and can be used to serve any static folder
+This runs the npm live-server package inside with which it serves the static files that are mounted inside the www path of the container.
+This serves only the updated content lively, when a file inside the www folder is updated the changes will be reflected in live when the page is refreshed.

+## To run the server:
-To server any folder run docker run -p 8080:8080 -v $(pwd):/www satheesh1997/simple-cdn
+docker run -p 8080:8080 -v $(pwd):/www satheesh1997/simple-cdn